What is Rust?

 This bauxite is then processed into aluminum oxide, which just consists of atoms of aluminum and oxygen bonded together.

-The aluminum oxide then has an electrical current run through it, which separates the different components from each other.
+The aluminum oxide then has an electrical current running through it, which separates the different components from each other.
 Oxygen bubbles form at one end, and pure molten aluminum droplets collect at the other end.

 About 4-5 tons of bauxite is processed into 2 tons of aluminum oxide, which creates 1 ton of pure aluminum.